Pranab1991/Tree-Based-DataStrutures/README.md

 		tree.insert(8, "Eight");
 		tree.delete(10); //deletion of a node
 ```
+AVL Tree use is quit similar to the usecase of BST, all balancing of nodes are internally managed.
 <br>

  **RedBlackTree.java**  is the __Key - Value__ implementation of Red-Black Tree data structure.
 The implementation uses Generics to achieve Template class design meaning, custom objects can be used just as in case of a Map collection in java.
 It's not Thread-safe yet.<br>